Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Beyond the solvable limit

-We next consider the second path, with fixed $t_2=2.2t_3$, shown in Figs.~\ref{fig4}(e)--\ref{fig4}(h).
-In this case, the PBC spectrum encounters zero-energy EPs only over part of the sweep, so the path is not confined to an EP-constrained manifold.
-Figures~\ref{fig4}(f) and \ref{fig4}(g) show that the OBC real line gap closes at $t_1=1.8t_3$, where the OBC invariant changes.
+We next consider the second unconstrained path, with fixed $t_2=2.2t_3$, shown in Figs.~\ref{fig4}(e)--\ref{fig4}(h).
+In this case, the PBC spectrum encounters a zero-energy EP only at an isolated parameter value, so the sweep is not confined to an EP-constrained manifold.
+Figures~\ref{fig4}(f) and \ref{fig4}(g) show that the OBC non-Bloch bulk real line gap closes at $t_1=1.8t_3$, where the non-Bloch invariant changes.
 However, Fig.~\ref{fig4}(h) shows that the PBC point-gap winding number changes instead at $t_1=2.2t_3$.
 The two critical points are therefore distinct.
-This demonstrates that isolated or nonpersistent zero-energy EPs are likewise insufficient to lock the OBC real-line-gap transition to the PBC point-gap transition.
+This example demonstrates that the mere presence of isolated zero-energy EPs along a parameter path is not sufficient for locking.
+What locks the transitions in the EP-constrained sweeps is the persistence of the zero-energy Bloch-degeneracy constraint along the entire parameter evolution.

-Taken together, Figs.~\ref{fig3} and \ref{fig4} establish the role of EP-constrained evolution.
-The locking between the OBC real-line-gap transition and the PBC point-gap transition is not a generic feature, nor is it implied by the presence of isolated EPs or isolated Hermitian degeneracies.
-It requires that the entire parameter sweep remain on an EP-constrained manifold, so that the zero-energy degeneracy is maintained continuously along the path.
+Taken together, the constrained and unconstrained sweeps establish the role of EP-constrained evolution within the present SSH-type model.
+The locking between the OBC non-Bloch bulk real-line-gap transition and the PBC point-gap winding transition is not generic, nor is it implied by isolated EPs or isolated Hermitian degeneracies.
+Rather, it requires the entire parameter sweep to remain on an EP-constrained manifold, so that the zero-energy Bloch degeneracy is maintained continuously along the path.
 We next show that the same principle persists in a four-band extension.